cython/cython/docs/src/userguide/external_C_code.rst

 Using the :keyword:`api` method does not require the C code using the declarations to be linked with the extension module in any way, as the Python import machinery is used to make the connection dynamically.
 However, only functions can be accessed this way, not variables.
+Note also that for the module import mechanism to be set up correctly, the user must call Py_Initialize() and Py_Finalize(); if you experience a segmentation fault in the call to :func:`import_modulename`, it is likely that this wasn't done.

 You can use both :keyword:`public` and :keyword:`api` on the same function to make it available by both methods, e.g.::